enasequence/read_docs/update/assembly.rst

 If you are updating a chromosome-level assembly, all chromosomes in the original assembly must be present in the updated version, with identical name.
 Webin-CLI does not currently validate for this and the error will only be caught after submission.
-If you believe you may have mistakenly submitted an update with a chromosome absent of incorrectly named, please contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_.
+If you believe you may have mistakenly submitted an update with a chromosome absent or incorrectly named, please contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_.

-The chromosome name is the value our pipeline uses to identify which sequence in your update should be considered the successor to each of the original chromosome.
+The chromosome name is the value our pipeline uses to identify which sequence in your update should be considered the successor to each of the original chromosomes.
 The name is specified in the chromosome list file, as well as in the identifier lines of your FASTA or the 'AC * ' lines of your EMBL file.